mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 In the standard Git workflow:

 1. You create or edit a file.
 It starts in the unstaged state.
 If it's new, it is not yet tracked by Git.
-1. You add the file to a repository (`git add`), which puts the file into the staged state.
+1. You add the file to your local repository (`git add`), which puts the file into the staged state.
 1. You commit the file to your local repository (`git commit`).
 1. You can then share the file with other developers, by committing to a remote repository (`git push`).